 This behavior is configured in the Policy Servers of the respective WFR or SWG products being used.

-Tip: For further details when using the MSC with SWG or WFR, refer to the Trustwave SWG Hybrid Deployment Guide or the Trustwave Web Filter User Guide for Mobile Security Client respectively.
+Tip: For further details when using the MSC with SWG or WFR, refer to the Trustwave SWG Hybrid Deployment Guide.

 3 Supported Operating System and Browsers